 Residency in Adult Psychiatry at Zucker Hillside Hospital

 Welcome to the General Adult Psychiatry Residency Training Program at Zucker Hillside Hospital.
-Embedded within Northwell Health, one of the nation’s most innovative health systems, and the Donald and Barbara Zucker School of Medicine at Hofstra/Northwell, our program provides a remarkable setting for residents to develop their own individualized path that will launch their career as outstanding clinicians and emerging leaders.
+Embedded within Northwell Health, one of the nation’s most innovative health systems, and the Donald and Barbara Zucker School of Medicine at Hofstra/Northwell, our program provides a remarkable setting for residents to develop their own individualized path and then launch their careers as outstanding clinicians and emerging leaders.

 Supportive community.
-As a large, freestanding psychiatric hospital that offers comprehensive services across the continuum of care—all on a single campus—Zucker Hillside welcomes residents into a dynamic and supportive community of clinicians.
-This atmosphere is enhanced by a beautifully landscaped campus and the new Behavioral Health Pavilion, which houses six of our inpatient units, a new ECT suite, a state-of-the-art conference center, and gathering spaces for patients, families and clinical teams.
+As a large, freestanding psychiatric hospital that offers comprehensive services across the continuum of care—all on a single campus—Zucker Hillside welcomes residents into a dynamic, close-knit, and supportive community of clinicians.
+This atmosphere is enhanced by a beautifully landscaped campus and the new Behavioral Health Pavilion, which houses six of our 10 inpatient units, a new ECT suite, a state-of-the-art conference center, and gathering spaces for patients, families and clinical teams.